MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-set-up-payment-line-information.md

 ---
 # Set Up Payment Line Information
-Payment journal line information for the remittance payment is set up in the **Payment Info** page.
+Payment journal line information for the remittance payment is set up on the **Payment Info** page.

 ## To set up payment line information